 As an interview begins to wind down, you’ll have opportunities to wrap up any loose ends or circle back to questions you still have or anything else that seems relevant.
 By this point in the process you may have a good feeling about how well the interview has gone; you may even want to ask the interviewer how he thought it went if you’re feeling bold.

 You can’t go wrong with asking the interviewer about the next step of the process.
-You’ll also want to be truthful about any other opportunities you’re exploring and any timeline you’re working on that may affect the interviewer’s decision.
-Always present this in the spirit of assistance and disclosure and not in an attempt to strong-arm the interviewer into negotiations.
+You’ll also want to be truthful about any other opportunities you’re exploring and the timeline you’re working on that may affect the interviewer’s decision.
+Always present this in the spirit of assistance and disclosure; it should not in an attempt to strong-arm the interviewer into negotiations.